 Science at Key Stage 3

-KS3 Science is taught over two years and as one subject through the Exploring Science teaching scheme.
+KS3 Science is taught over two years and as one subject through the BEST scheme.
 All three main disciplines (Biology, Chemistry and Physics) are given equal time.
 Students receive four double lessons per fortnight in science for Year 7 and year 8.
 These lessons are a combination of practical and theory lessons, with regular activities to support student learning and attainment.
 Assessing without level tasks and tests provide quantitative data to support the tracking of students, to ensure that all students make good or better progress.
 Context drives our syllabus, helping to relate science to real-life concepts and experiences.
 A significant amount of homework is given as online tasks.

 Science at Key Stage 4